liangzheng816/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 ## What's new

-- What's new and coming soon to [Migration Manager](mm-whats-new.md).
+- See what's new and coming soon to [Migration Manager](mm-whats-new.md).

-- What's new and coming soon to [SharePoint Migration Tool (SPMT)](new-and-improved-features-in-the-sharepoint-migration-tool.md).
+- See what's new and coming soon to the [SharePoint Migration Tool (SPMT)](new-and-improved-features-in-the-sharepoint-migration-tool.md).

 #### Mover retirement